Pumpkin Spice Sugar Cookies

 Make the cookies.

-- In a separate mixing bowl, combine the flour, baking soda, cream of tartar, pumpkin pie spice, and kosher salt.
-Add the dry ingredients into the wet, and mix until just combined.
+• To the mixing bowl, add the flour, baking soda, cream of tartar, pumpkin pie spice, and kosher salt.
+Mix until just combined.

 Make the frosting.